R-Book/R-Book/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+# Cloud Firestore
-# We can see send image information :
+We can see send image information :

 ![2021-01-11](https://user-images.githubusercontent.com/64332825/104139139-57faaa80-53ba-11eb-89f7-0334159a91de.png)